 Hello and welcome.
 You may be reading this because you are searching for help with a difficulty that you are struggling with currently, such as anxiety or depression, or perhaps you feel lost and would like help to make sense of things in your life.
 I believe we all have the potential within ourselves to change and counselling, with the connection between the client and therapist at its heart, helps to unlock that process.
 It can result in more helpful thinking and behaviour patterns, resolution of difficulties, increased self-confidence and improved relationships.

 How we would work together

-I am a qualified counsellor working with individual adults.
-I normally work in a confidential home setting in West Meon, near Petersfield, but, during the Covid-19 pandemic, I am currently only offering therapy by phone or online (Zoom or other) though I will update this as circumstances change.
+I am a qualified counsellor working with individual adults in a confidential home setting in West Meon, near Petersfield.
+I also offer therapy by phone or online (Zoom or other).

 About the way I work

 Central to my approach is a genuine, accepting relationship with the people who come to me for counselling.
 I use an integrative approach, which means that I draw from several therapy models, adapting my approach to suit you.
 My role is to work with you and to help you feel heard and understood.
 I also offer Christian counselling.